Making painted stripes part of your latest design ideas will liven up any space, and it's not as hard as you might think

 1. Prepare you working area and walls

-Start off by moving furniture and laying down dust sheets so the area is clear and covered.
+Start by moving furniture and laying down dust sheets to keep the area clear and covered.
 The next step is preparing the walls for painting.
-Wash down the walls with sugar soap if needed, fill any cracks or holes, leave to dry and and rub down the whole wall with a fine grit sandpaper to improve adhesion and help create a flat surface.
+Wash down the walls with sugar soap if needed, fill any cracks or holes, leave to dry, and rub down the whole wall with a fine-grit sandpaper to improve adhesion and help create a flat surface.

-Try a pole sander like this GoodHome Sander head from B&Q for a quick ladder free rub down.
+Try a pole sander for a quick, ladder-free rub down.
 Finally, wipe down the wall with a damp cloth, leave to dry and vacuum up any dust.

 2. Appy base colour